 Your shower drains into a contained "sump" which is used to prevent hair, soap, scum and bacteria from accumulating in the bilge and creating odors.
 We suggest you clean the sump regularly.
 In the sump pump box, there is a trap which contains a filter.
-Take the filter out and rinse with water to clean.
+Remove filter and rinse with water to clean.
 Then snap filter back in place.